WDDO (1240 AM): Swap with WDDO

 Network, Inc., and Piedmont Communications Corporation, owner of WDDO (900 AM), jointly applied to the FCC in 1978 seeking to exchange licenses to move WBML to the lower 900 kHz frequency and WDDO to 1240.
 WDDO broadcast a "soul music" format aimed at Black listeners and had been created in 1977 as a result of needing to split programming from WCRY-FM 107.9, with which it had been simulcasting.
 The exchange was carried out on June 1.
 For WDDO, the switch to the 1240 facility was an upgrade from 250 to 1,000 watts and to nighttime operation, enabling it to mount a better challenge to heritage station WIBB.

 Piedmont continued to own WDDO, along with the FM station (later WPEZ) and additional outlets acquired in the 1990s.
 WDDO demonstrated unusual ratings strength for an AM station, at one point rating third overall in the market and being the most-listened-to AM outlet in Macon.
 Piedmont sold its stations in 1996 to U.S. Broadcasting, owner of WDEN, which grew to have a six-station Macon cluster by 1997 and eight outlets by the time it sold the set to Cumulus in 2002 for $35 million.

 Cumulus surrendered the station's license to the Federal Communications Commission (FCC) on July 18, 2016, and the FCC cancelled it the same day.
 Six months prior, on January 20, vandals had stolen copper grounding wire from the transmitter site, resulting in the station going off the air.

+The Federal Communications Commission cancelled the station’s license on July 18, 2016.